top of page

 U-Values and Heat Transfer

-U-value measures a window’s insulation ability—lower U-values mean better insulation.
-Single-pane windows have U-values around 5.0 W/m²K, while double-pane windows can go as low as 1.5-2.0 W/m²K, providing better thermal efficiency.
+The U-value measures a window’s insulation ability—lower U-values mean better insulation.
+Single-glazed windows have U-values around 5.0 W/m²K, while double-glazed windows can go as low as 1.5-2.0 W/m²K, providing better thermal efficiency.

 Tinted and Low-E Glass